Flamefork/quiet/README.md

-**Quiet** is a code highlighting theme
+"Quiet" is a code highlighting theme
 - with soft colors and white background
 - focused on code, not on coloring

-**Currently it's for IntelliJ IDEs only.** And only tested in RubyMine.
+Currently it's for IntelliJ IDEs only.

 ## Supported languages
-- Ruby
 - CoffeeScript
-- JavaScript
+- CSS
 - Erlang
+- Gherkin/Cucumber
-- Cucumber
+- HAML
 - HTML
+- JavaScript
-- HAML
+- Markdown
-- CSS
+- Ruby
 - SASS/SCSS
 - SQL
+- XML
 - YAML

 ## Look & Feel